azist/azos/src/philosophy.md

 ## Overview
-Azos project originated as **purposely "opinionated"** framework [~what is opinionated software?~](https://stackoverflow.com/questions/802050/what-is-opinionated-software) as it prescribes **a certain way of application structuring**.
-This is done to reap the benefit of simplicity of the SDLC as a whole, and short time to market while writing real-world complex business/data-driven applications.

 The philosophy of Azos is based on observations made in the past 15+ years of corporate code bases in 10s of large and medium scale organizations.
 It has been concluded that **modern framework landscape is still of a too low level for average developer to grasp and apply properly**.
 Another detrimental factor is **fragmentation and too many choices**.

 See [myths and truisms](/src/truisms.md).

-Azos follows the following principles:
+Azos follows the following design principles:
-- Provide a full stack of services needed in a typical business application:
+- **Provide a full stack of services** needed in a typical business application:
   - Logging
   - Instrumentation/Tracing/Perf counters
   - Configuration/Distributes/Overrides/Merges/Scripting/Validation/Class prop binding
   - DI
-  - Serialization: Tight binary, JSON, BSON, XML
+  - Serialization: Tight binary, JSON, BSON, XML.
+Culture-sensitive serialization (e.g. only write iso-lang keys)
   - RPC/Microservices/Contract-based + Security
   - Security/Permissions/Identities/Password/Tokens/Authentication/Authorization
   - Web pipeline/Mvc